-Transnational, serious and organised crime (TSOC) – a national security threat to Australia
+Transnational, serious and organised crime (TSOC) is a threat to Australia’s national security:

 - It systematically targets Australia and Australians for profit without any regard for the harm caused